 \section{The protocol}

 We show an overview of our protocol in Fig.~\ref{f:memoryscheme}.
-We consider a two-site scenario, denoted Alice and Bob, where each holds a telescope station and they are separated by a long distance.
-The layer of quantum technology is schematically shown in panel (i), where light from astronomical sources is collected by Alice and Bob: they share pre-distributed entanglement, and each of the two sites contains quantum memories into which the light is captured.
-This becomes part of the encoder operation depicted in panel (ii), which shows a general framework for imprinting the signal into a quantum error correction code.
-Here Alice and Bob each prepares (locally) their set of qubits into some QEC code.
+Consider a two-site scenario (Alice and Bob), each holding a telescope station and are separated by large distances.
+The layer of quantum technology is schematically shown in panel (i), where light from astronomical sources is collected: Alice and Bob share pre-distributed entanglement, and the sites each contain quantum memories into which the light is captured.
+This becomes the encoder operation in (ii): they each prepare (locally) their set of qubits into some QEC code.
 The received state $\rho_{\star}$ is imprinted onto the code via an encoder, resulting in the logical state $\rho_{AB}$ shared between Alice and Bob.
 The state is thus protected from subsequent noisy operations.
-Panel (iii) shows the circuit of the encoder, which is described in detail in Sec.~\ref{sec:encoder}.
-The green dashed line represents the spatial separation between Alice and Bob.
-The pre-distributed entanglement is used to project onto the single photon subspace of $\rho_{\star}$.
-One Bell-pair suffices to filter out the vacuum, and two will filter out the vacuum and the much smaller component of two photon states.
+Panel (iii) shows the circuit of the encoder.

 In the ``encoder" stage, we need to capture the signal into the quantum memories, which involves a light-matter interaction Hamiltonian.
-In the naive approach, we could use two-level atoms with ground and excited state encoding, $\ket{g}, \ket{e}$, where the energy difference corresponds to the energy of the photon.
-If we were to place such an ensemble of excited atoms in a cavity, the atoms will undergo optical decay that can introduce errors or take the state outside the codespace altogether.
-To circumvent this, we use a scheme known as STImulated Raman Adiabatic Passage (STIRAP) which allows us to coherently couple the incoming light into a non-radiative state of an atom.
-Unlike the naive approach, we do not need to match the frequency of the signal with the atomic transition, giving us more bandwidth and flexibility.
-The state is then imprinted onto a QEC code via a Bell measurement.
-Details follow.
+In the naive approach, we could use two-level atoms with ground-excited state encoding, $\ket{g}, \ket{e}$, where the energy difference corresponds to that of the photon.
+If we were to place such an ensemble of excited atoms in a cavity, the atoms will undergo optical decay that can introduce errors or take the state outside the codespace.
+To circumvent this, we use STIRAP which allows us to coherently couple the incoming light into a non-radiative state of an atom.
+Unlike the naive approach, we do not need to match the frequency of the signal with the atomic transition, providing more bandwidth and flexibility.
+The state is then imprinted onto a QEC code.